qiboteam/qibo/doc/source/api-reference/qibo.rst

     # setting numpy as the global backend
     set_backend("numpy")
-    # the clifford backend will use the numpy backend as engine
+    # the Hamming-weight backend will use the numpy backend as engine
     backend = HammingWeightBackend()

 .. autoclass:: qibo.backends.hamming_weight.HammingWeightBackend